 We first examined empirical phase transitions \cite{donoho2009observed} \footnote{The phase transition graph was initially used to describe each algorithm's ability to recover a sparse signal with no structure.
-In this experiment it was used to describe each algorithm's ability to recover a sparse signal with a block structure.} in exact recovery of block sparse signals in noiseless environments for our three BSBL algorithms, Block-OMP, Model-CoSaMP, the Mixed $\ell_2/\ell_1$ Program, and Group Basis Pursuit.
-The phase transition is generally used to illustrate how sparsity level (defined as $\rho=K/M$, where $K$ is the number of nonzero elements in $\mathbf{x}$) and indeterminacy (defined as $\delta=M/N$) affect each algorithm's success in exact recovery of sparse signals.
+In this experiment it was used to describe each algorithm's ability to recover a block sparse signal.} in exact recovery of block sparse signals in noiseless environments for our three BSBL algorithms, Block-OMP, Model-CoSaMP, Mixed $\ell_2/\ell_1$ Program, and Group Basis Pursuit.
+The phase transition is used to illustrate how sparsity level (defined as $\rho=K/M$, where $K$ is the number of nonzero elements in $\mathbf{x}$) and indeterminacy (defined as $\delta=M/N$) affect each algorithm's success in the exact recovery.
 Each point on the plotted phase transition curve corresponds to an algorithm's success rate greater than or equal to $99\%$ in 400 trials.
 Above the curve the success rate sharply drops.

 In the experiment we varied the indeterminacy $\delta=M/N$ from 0.05 to 0.5 with $N$ fixed to 1000.
 For each $M$ and $N$, a block sparse signal was generated, which consisted of 40 blocks with an identical block size of 25 elements.
 The number of nonzero blocks varied from 1 to 20; thus the number of nonzero elements varied from 25 to 500.
 The locations of the nonzero blocks were determined randomly.
 The block partition was known to the algorithms, but the number of nonzero blocks and their locations were unknown to the algorithms.
-Each nonzero block was generated by a multivariate Gaussian distribution with zero mean and covariance matrix $\mathbf{\Sigma}_{\mathrm{gen}}$.
+Each nonzero block satisfied a multivariate Gaussian distribution with zero mean and covariance matrix $\mathbf{\Sigma}_{\mathrm{gen}}$.
 By manipulating the covariance matrix, and thus changing intra-block correlation, we examined the effect of intra-block correlation on each algorithm's phase transition.

 We first considered the situation when the intra-block correlation was 0 (i.e., $\mathbf{\Sigma}_{\mathrm{gen}}=\mathbf{I}$).
 The empirical phase transition curves of all the algorithms are shown in Fig.\ref{fig:phase} (a).
 We can see that the three BSBL algorithms had the best performance, and the phase transition curves of BSBL-EM and BSBL-BO were identical.
 It is worth noting that when $\delta \geq 0.15$, BSBL-$\ell_1$ exactly recovered block sparse signals with $\rho=1$ with a high success rate ($\geq 99\%$).